xwp/wp-js-widgets/readme.md

 Also could be known as Widget Customizer 2.0, Widgets 3.0, or Widgets Next Generation.

+*Warning:* The APIs provided by this plugin are still in flux.
+If creating new widgets that extend the `WP_JS_Widget` class, please look at the changelog and ensure compatibility with your extended widgets before deploying.

 This plugin implements:

 * [WP-CORE#33507](https://core.trac.wordpress.org/ticket/33507): Allow widget controls to be JS-driven.